Note

 new AzureCliCredential());

 Azure OpenAI supports multiple services that all provide model calling capabilities.
-We need to pick the Responses service to create a Responses based agent.
+Pick the Responses service to create a Responses based agent.

 #pragma warning disable OPENAI001 // Type is for evaluation purposes only and is subject to change or removal in future updates.